bluemoonorganics/bluemoonorganics.com/content/pages/faq.md

 ### Delivery Areas

-Blue Moon Organics delivers fresh 100% Certified Organic produce to doorsteps in Port Moody, Coquitlam, Port Coquitlam, Anmore, Belcarra, Pitt Meadows, Maple Ridge, Mission, Langley, Burnaby and New Westminster.
+Blue Moon Organics delivers fresh 100% Certified Organic produce to doorsteps in Port Moody, Coquitlam, Port Coquitlam, Anmore, Belcarra, Pitt Meadows, Maple Ridge, Mission, Langley, Aldergrove, Burnaby and New Westminster.

 ### How does it work?